vinguthh/address-form-sdk-js-fork/README.md

 ## Getting Started

-The Address Form SDK can be used within a React app.
+The Address Form SDK can be used within a React app or in a standalone HTML and JavaScript page.
 Get started by following the instructions below or use the step by step wizard from our console to configure the address form.

 ### Prerequisites